CHAPEL BOOKS

 [Macclesfield] Reports on Proposed Extension to the Cheshire County Asylum, Parkside

-1894 8pp printed transcript in pale blue paper covers, the 8pp comprising of printed transcripts of reports by the Medical Superintendent and the County Surveyor on the best (ie cheapest) way of increasing the capacity of the asylum 'to accomodate the increase of lunatics anticipated'.
+1894 8pp printed transcript in pale blue paper covers, the 8pp comprising of printed transcripts of reports by the Medical Superintendent and the County Surveyor on the best (ie cheapest) way of increasing the capacity of the asylum 'to accommodate the increase of lunatics anticipated'.
 Rust marks from the staple that once held it all together. (ref 8140) *£3.00

 [Macclesfield] Deeds and Documents to Property at The Waters